strackovski/simplex/readme.md

 ####Content features

-   * Intuitive and easy to use content management and publishing
+   * Intuitive content management and publishing
-   * Powerful options to customize your content
+   * Powerful content publishing options
    * Transparent support for multimedia content
    * Automatic content enrichment and classification
    * Per-content keywords and metadata specification
-   * Social services integration

 ####Media features

-   * Drag and drop media import supporting multifile uploads
+   * Drag and drop media import
-   * Automatic video and image thumbnail generation
+   * Automatic media thumbnail generation
-   * Metadata extraction for images using EXIF data
-   * Metadata extraction for videos using ffmpeg
+   * Automatic media metadata extraction
-   * Automatic image watermarking
+   * Automatic image watermarking if enabled
-   * User defined image resampling quality
+   * User defined image sampling quality
-   * Media library resampling enabled on demand

 ####Page features

-   * User-defined human friendly links
+   * Structure defined with user-defined SEO-friendly URLs
+   * Page Queries define dynamic data to display on pages
+   * Static content can be included in pages directly
-   * Page queries for defining publishing criteria for each page
+   * Page-specific metadata supported for every page

 ####Templating and theming

-   * Supports templates written in pure PHP and Twig templating engine
+   * Supports templates written in pure PHP and Twig
-   * Create your own theme by following very few very simple rules
+   * Templates receive data as defined in pages
+   * Creating your own templates is as easy as HTML
-   * Assetic for asset compression and minification available
+   * Assetic is available for theme asset management

 ####Users and security

-   * Two user groups for editors and administrators
+   * User groups for editors and administrators
    * Full user profile for each user
    * Support for public user registration
    * Secure password and credentials storage